-Today's computer-aided (CAx) tools for automotive and other industries can simulate a lot of the functions and operating conditions of a new product.
-In some cases, software simulations are as good or even better than physical mock-ups(PMUs).
+Today's computer-aided tools (CAx) for automotive and other industries can simulate a lot of the functions and operating conditions of a new product.
+In some cases, software simulations are as good or even better than physical mock-ups.
 However, they still do not meet all requirements to avoid PMUs completely.
 Certain functions of a new product cannot be simulated at all by current CAx tools, while others don't provide the results in an acceptable time.

-Therefore, many PMUs are built during the development process to achieve a 100% verification of the geometry, the func-tions, and the processes of a new car project.
-Additionally, today's CAx tools do not provide a natural and intuitive manmachine interface that allows the user to feel and to get the spa-tial presence of the virtual product.
+Therefore, many PMUs are built during the development process to achieve a 100% verification of the geometry, the functions, and the processes of a new car project.
+Additionally, today's CAx tools do not provide a natural and intuitive man-machine interface that allows the user to feel and to get the spatial presence of the virtual product.

-In order to "fill" these gaps, many automotive and other companies have established projects to investigate the use of VR technologies for verification of designs and processes (Gomes de Sá & Baacke, 1998).
+In order to "fill" these gaps, many automotive and other companies have established projects to investigate the use of VR technologies for verification of designs and processes [7].